openvinotoolkit/open_model_zoo/models/public/shufflenet-v2-x1.0/shufflenet-v2-x1.0.md

 ## Use Case and High-Level Description

-Shufflenet V2 x1.0 is image classification model pretrained on ImageNet dataset.
-This is PyTorch implementation based on architecture described in paper ["ShuffleNet V2: Practical Guidelines for Efficient CNN Architecture Design"](https://arxiv.org/abs/1807.11164) in TorchVision package (see [here](https://github.com/pytorch/vision)).
+Shufflenet V2 x1.0 is image classification model pre-trained on ImageNet dataset.
+This is PyTorch\* implementation based on architecture described in paper ["ShuffleNet V2: Practical Guidelines for Efficient CNN Architecture Design"](https://arxiv.org/abs/1807.11164) in TorchVision package (see [here](https://github.com/pytorch/vision)).

-The model input is a blob that consists of a single image of "1x3x224x224" in RGB order.
+The model input is a blob that consists of a single image of `1, 3, 224, 224` in `RGB` order.

 The model output is typical object classifier for the 1000 different classifications matching with those in the ImageNet database.